lwjohnst86/waltrs/src/design.md

 # Design

-This document outlines the design principles and interface for the `watrs` time tracker, as well as some differences from the original Watson.
+This document outlines the design principles and interface for the `waltrs` time tracker, as well as some differences from the original Watson.
 This document is mainly a way to help keep me focused on what to actually implement and when I will know what "done" looks like.